Day Six: El Cuerpo Comienza a Recordar la Seguridad

 Dana, D. (2020).

-Polyvagal exercises for safety and connection: 50 client-centered practices.
+Polyvagal exercises for safety and connection: 50 client-centred practices.

 W. W. Norton.